Fort Worth Car Accident Attorney Near You

 You’ll Have a Limited Time to File a Car Accident Lawsuit in Fort Worth

-We know that getting into a car accident can turn your life upside down.
-However, we also know that you’ll have a limited amount of time to demand compensation for your injuries.
+Getting into a car accident can turn your life upside down.
+However, you’ll have a limited amount of time to demand compensation for your injuries.
 In Texas, the statute of limitations for these types of cases is typically two years from the date of your accident.
 You’ll be barred from filing a claim and recovering damages if you wait too long.

 It’s important to note that there might be times when you’ll have more or less time to assert your rights.
 For example, the clock is much shorter for claims that involve the government.
 On the other hand, you might have additional time to file your claim if your injury wasn’t discovered right away or if you were a minor at the time of your crash.